Key takeaways:

 Factors like competition, changing wage expectations, and the economy can have a huge impact on your bottom line.
 You’ll have to make necessary adjustments to your strategy.

-How to professionally send a job quote to clients
+How to send a professional job quote to clients

 Now that you have a price, it’s time to write your professional quote and send it to your clients and prospects.